 Incorporating a variety of fruits and vegetables into your meals during Ramadan can provide essential nutrients and help prevent fatigue and hunger.
 These foods are rich in vitamins, minerals, and fibre, which can help keep you feeling full and satisfied throughout the day.

-Aim to include a colourful assortment of fruits and vegetables in your suhoor and iftar meals to ensure you're getting a wide range of nutrients.
+Aim to eat fruits and vegetables in your suhoor and iftar meals to ensure you're getting a wide range of nutrients.
 Some excellent options include leafy greens, berries, citrus fruits, cucumbers, carrots, and bell peppers.

 Additionally, fruits and vegetables are naturally hydrating, which can contribute to your overall fluid intake and help prevent dehydration during fasting hours.
 Whether enjoyed raw, cooked, or blended into smoothies, fruits and vegetables are an essential part of a balanced diet during Ramadan.